 Are today’s energy-saving fridges and freezers better than their older counterparts?

 Yes!
-New fridges and freezers are much more energy-efficient than they used to be – so if your fridge or freezer is more than 10 years old, you might want to think about replacing it.
-Within a few years, the energy savings you’ll make could more than cover the cost of buying it!
+New fridges and freezers are much more energy-efficient than they used to be – so if your fridge or freezer is more than 10 years old, consider replacing it if it's on its last legs.

 In recent years, fridge and freezer manufacturers have made great strides in improving designs.
 They’ve raised insulation standards, introduced high-efficiency compressors, and enhanced features like temperature control and defrosting.
 These have all helped to make new fridges and freezers more energy-efficient, and reduce their running costs.

 Now that the energy rating system has changed, very few appliances have an A rating.
 The competition is on to see which manufacturers can step up the efficiency of their fridge-freezers.
 In years to come, we should see more fridges with A, B, and C ratings in the market.